-This cry may be buried deep within John Paul II’s encyclical Centesimus Annus.
-In paragraphs forty and forty-one of the encyclical the Pope undertakes an analysis of the phenomenon of alienation.
-Even though these paragraphs occupy only a small portion of the encyclical, they arguably represent two of the encyclical’s richest sections, because in them the Pope addresses the role of the state in defending and preserving the human environment.
-After indicating that market forces alone cannot adequately safeguard this good, the Pope then characterizes the defense of the human environment as the state’s new challenge.
-The Pope considers this new challenge to be as significant as the state’s historical challenge of defending the rights of workers during the Industrial Revolution.
-Here John Paul II seems to supply the substance for the new generation’s rallying cry.
-But in order to adopt the Pope’s guidance for this rallying cry, we must understand what the Pope means when he uses the terms human environment and alienation.
+This cry may be buried deep within Pope John Paul II’s encyclical Centesimus Annus.
+In paragraphs 40 and 41 of the encyclical, the pope undertakes an analysis of the phenomenon of alienation.
+Even though these paragraphs occupy only a small portion of the encyclical, they arguably represent two of the encyclical’s richest sections, because in them the pope addresses the role of the state in defending and preserving the human environment.
+After indicating that market forces alone cannot adequately safeguard this good, the pope then characterizes the defense of the human environment as the state’s new challenge.
+The pope considers this new challenge to be as significant as the state’s historical challenge of defending the rights of workers during the Industrial Revolution.
+Here Pope John Paul II seems to supply the substance for the new generation’s rallying cry.
+But in order to adopt the pope’s guidance for this rallying cry, we must understand what the pope means when he uses the terms human environment and alienation.

-Using this critique of the Marxist view of alienation as a springboard, John Paul II provides a definition of alienation that assumes a decidedly and—not surprisingly—religiously personalistic flavor.
-In John Paul II’s terminology alienation means being anti-communitarian and anti-religious.
-In the Pope’s own words, “[w]hen man does not recognize in himself and in others the value and grandeur of the human person, he effectively deprives himself of the possibility of benefiting from his humanity and of entering into that relationship of solidarity and communion with others for which God created him.
-Indeed, it is through the free gift of self that one truly finds oneself.”1 Thus, God, the author of human life, has written into our natures an essential capacity for transcendence.
-This means that, contrary to popular opinion, humans are not by their nature self-centered, but rather other-centered—oriented outward toward the other.
-Another way of saying this is that humans have the capacity to love—that mysterious ability to desire the good for others, to give of themselves for others, and to go out of themselves to seek union of mind and heart with others.
-This capacity finds its highest fulfillment, its final destiny in our union with God, “who alone can fully accept our gift.”2
+Using this critique of the Marxist view of alienation as a springboard, Pope John Paul II provides a definition of alienation that assumes a decidedly and – not surprisingly – religiously personalistic flavor.
+In Pope John Paul II’s terminology alienation means being anti-communitarian and anti-religious.
+In the pope’s own words, “When man does not recognize in himself and in others the value and grandeur of the human person, he effectively deprives himself of the possibility of benefiting from his humanity and of entering into that relationship of solidarity and communion with others for which God created him.
+Indeed, it is through the free gift of self that one truly finds oneself.”
+Thus, God, the author of human life, has written into our natures an essential capacity for transcendence.
+This means that, contrary to popular opinion, humans are not by their nature self-centered, but rather other-centered – oriented outward toward the other.
+Another way of saying this is that humans have the capacity to love – that mysterious ability to desire the good for others, to give of themselves for others, and to go out of themselves to seek union of mind and heart with others.
+This capacity finds its highest fulfillment, its final destiny in our union with God, “Who alone can fully accept our gift.”

 In addition to helping this conception of the authentic human environment take wing in the popular imagination, the link between religious belief and governmental policy must also be reestablished.
 Linking religious belief and governmental policy is not anti-American, though many in the popular media suggest it is.
 Even so, reestablishing this link is complicated because of the separation between church and state that is necessary to respect each person’s right to religious liberty.
 But complicated is not the same as impossible.
 The political system in the United States is suited to the challenge of solving this dilemma.